 I tend to agree with this so I just let the proteins bathe in the grilling sauce while I am cutting up vegetables, rather than marinating for hours.

-The Citrus-Chile Mayonnaise is what really added the flavor punch to this dish, and gave it the Mexican savor.
+The Citrus-Chile sauce is what really added the flavor punch to this dish, and gave it the Mexican flair.
 The sauce is quick and easy to make and one of the few low carb/keto dipping sauces that accompany grilled dishes.

 Low Carb Mexican Kebabs & Citrus Chipotle Dipping Sauce